 #3.
 Their production speed is more than the planet can handle

-According to several sources, Shein adds between 700 and 2000 new styles a day.
-They start by producing the styles in small numbers, between 50 and 100 pieces.
-The items that are popular and selling fast, are then mass-produced on a larger scale.
-Even if we take the smallest batch of 50 pieces for 700 styles, that’s still 35.000 pieces (!) of clothing made every single day.
+Reports estimate that SHEIN uploads between 700 and 2000 new styles to its website every day [UPDATE: just kidding, the numbers are currently 6000 to 10.000].
+They start by producing small batches of 100-200 pieces.
+The items that are popular and selling fast are then mass-produced on a larger scale.
+Even if we take the smallest batch of 100 pieces for 6000 styles, that’s 600.000 pieces (!) of clothing made every single day.
+That’s an enormous volume.
 You can do the math for the bigger batch…

 The constant addition of new styles every single day, and the bad quality of the clothes encourages consumers to keep coming back and buy new stuff.
-The clothes are made to be worn a few times and then replaced by new trendy pieces.
-They handle over 10.000 orders daily.
-The average consumer throws away 60% of their new clothes within 1 year.
-A research done by Public Eye showed that one of Shein’s many suppliers in China, produces 1,2 million articles of clothing a day.
-Shein’s clothes are made in thousands of factories.
+There is always something new to buy, another micro-trend to follow that replaces the previous one from a few days ago.
+They handle over 1 million orders daily and the average consumer throws away 60% of their new clothes within 1 year.
+A research done by Swiss-based independent NGO Public Eye in 2021 showed that one of SHEIN’s many suppliers in China, was producing 1,2 million articles of clothing a day.
+SHEIN’s clothes are made in thousands of factories.
 Just think about these numbers for a second.
 Think about the amount of materials that are brought into the world daily.
 Many materials that take hundreds of years to decay.
+The problem is that the planet simply cannot sustain this level of production and consumption.
+Clothing requires resources: raw materials, energy, water, chemicals, transport, packaging, and labour.

 #4.
 They exploit their workers